aremozei/weather-test/README.md

-# Getting Started with Create React App
+# GILA Test
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\

-The branch develop is the branch most updated, check the new stuff there.
+The branch develop is the most updated, check the new stuff there.

 I also added a linter, XO, which is my personal favorite https://github.com/xojs/xo